ryancdickson/crp-staging/content/index.md

 #### 1.6.1.
 Notification of CA Certificate Issuance

-CA Owners included in the Chrome Root Store MUST complete the "Chrome Root Program Notification of CA Certificate Issuance" form, made available by emailing chrome-root-program [at] google [dot] com, at least 3 weeks before a CA in the corresponding hierarchy issues a CA certificate that:
+CA Owners included in the Chrome Root Store MUST complete the "Chrome Root Program Notification of CA Certificate Issuance" form, made available by emailing chrome-root-program [at] google [dot] com, at least three (3) weeks before a CA in the corresponding hierarchy issues a CA certificate that:

-- extends the Chrome Root Store's trust boundary (i.e., the third-party subject CA Owner is either (1) not explicitly included in the Chrome Root Store at the time of issuance, or (2) is constrained (i.e., SCTNotAfter) and planned for removal), or
+- extends the Chrome Root Store's trust boundary (i.e., the third-party subject CA Owner is either (a) not explicitly included in the Chrome Root Store at the time of issuance, or (b) is constrained (i.e., SCTNotAfter) and planned for removal), or
 - replaces an unrevoked and unexpired CA certificate whose subject certificate CA Owner is not explicitly included in the Chrome Root Store.

 Examples of the above use cases include cross-certificates issued to CA Owners not represented in the Chrome Root Store and Externally-operated CA certificates.